-Why do I get a time-out error after enabling sync on a feature layer in my ArcGIS Enterprise 10.5 portal?
+I get a timeout error after enabling sync on a feature layer in my ArcGIS Enterprise 10.5 portal.
+What is happening?

-Why do I get a time-out error after enabling sync on a feature layer in my ArcGIS Online organization?
+I get a timeout error after enabling sync on a feature layer in my ArcGIS Online organization.
+What's happening?

 When attempting to share feature layer data as copies, I encounter the following error in the logs: "Failed to create replica.
 Multiple layers are referencing a dataset, which is not supported."
-Why?
+What is causing the error?

-This error is encountered when a web map contains multiple layers referencing a single dataset in the database (for example, a Roads feature class is referenced in the map as two separate layers: major highways and minor roads.)
-When publishing web maps containing feature services to be shared as copies in collaboration, ensure authored maps do not contain multiple references to a single dataset.
+This error is encountered when a map service contains multiple layers referencing a single dataset in the database (for example, a Roads feature class is referenced in the map as two separate layers: major highways and minor roads.)
+When publishing maps to be shared as copies in collaboration, ensure authored maps do not contain multiple references to a single dataset.

 What happens when a user changes the owner of a hosted feature service that has been shared as a copy?

 Content that is currently shared continues to be replicated and synchronized and continues to work.

 What happens when a user unshares a hosted feature service that has been shared as a copy to a group?